Trump says he's firing Fed Governor Lisa Cook, opening new front in fight for central bank control

 WASHINGTON (AP) — President Donald Trump said Monday night that he's firing Federal Reserve Governor Lisa Cook, an unprecedented move that would constitute a sharp escalation in his battle to exert greater control over what has long been considered an institution independent from day-to-day politics.

-Trump's move is likely to touch off an extensive legal battle that will probably go to the Supreme Court and could disrupt financial markets, potentially pushing interest rates higher.
+Trump's move is likely to touch off an extensive legal battle that will probably go to the Supreme Court and could disrupt financial markets.
 Stock futures declined slightly late Monday, as did the dollar against other major currencies.

-The independence of the Fed is considered critical to its ability to fight inflation because it enables it to take unpopular steps like raising interest rates.
+If Trump succeeds in removing Cook from the board, it could erode the Fed's political independence, which is considered critical to its ability to fight inflation because it enables it to take unpopular steps like raising interest rates.
 If bond investors start to lose faith that the Fed will be able to control inflation, they will demand higher rates to own bonds, pushing up borrowing costs for mortgages, car loans and business loans.

+Cook has retained Abbe Lowell, a prominent Washington attorney.
+Lowell said Trump's “reflex to bully is flawed and his demands lack any proper process, basis or legal authority,” adding, “We will take whatever actions are needed to prevent his attempted illegal action.”

 Cook was appointed to the Fed’s board by then-President Joe Biden in 2022 and is the first Black woman to serve as a governor.
 She was a Marshall Scholar and received degrees from Oxford University and Spelman College, and she has taught at Michigan State University and Harvard University’s Kennedy School of Government.